aspose-total/Aspose.Total-Products/total/en/android-java/conversion/odt-to-xlsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert ODT to XLSM in Android Applications or Online App" h2="Export ODT to XLSM in Android via Java without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The OpenDocument Text (ODT) format is a popular open source document format used for creating and editing text documents.
+It is a widely used format for creating documents such as letters, reports, and other documents.
+However, the ODT format is not compatible with Microsoft Excel, which uses the XLSM format.
+Therefore, if you need to open an ODT document in Excel, you must first convert it to the XLSM format.

+<h2>How Aspose.Total Helps for ODT to XLSM Conversion</h2>

+Aspose.Total for Android via Java is a comprehensive suite of APIs that enables developers to easily integrate document manipulation and conversion features into their Android applications.
+With Aspose.Total, you can easily convert ODT documents to XLSM format.

-By using [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) you can integrate ODT to XLSM conversion feature inside your android applications.
-Firstly, you can convert ODT to HTML by using feature-rich, document manipulation and conversion API [Aspose.Words for Android via Java](https://products.aspose.com/words/android-java/).
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/android-java/), you can convert HTML to XLSM.
+The process of converting ODT to XLSM involves two steps.
+Firstly, you can convert ODT to HTML by using the feature-rich document manipulation and conversion API Aspose.Words for Android via Java.
+Aspose.Words for Android via Java is a powerful API that enables developers to create, edit, and convert documents in various formats, including ODT, HTML, and XLSM.
+After that, you can use Aspose.Cells for Java to convert the HTML document to XLSM format.
+Aspose.Cells for Java is a powerful API that enables developers to create, edit, and convert spreadsheets in various formats, including HTML, XLSM, and ODT.

+By using Aspose.Total for Android via Java, you can easily integrate ODT to XLSM conversion feature inside your Android applications.
+This will enable you to quickly and easily convert ODT documents to XLSM format, allowing you to open and edit them in Microsoft Excel.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}